“There is a way which seems right to a man, But its end is the way of death.” -- Proverbs 14:12

 It requires no special revelation to derive this conception of God and it is a syllogism that cannot be logically refuted.
 Many have tried and all have failed.
 No other explanation for the origin of life is consistent with reality and simply observing the material world makes the argument self-evident, as the Apostle Paul explains, “For since the creation of the world God’s invisible qualities -- his eternal power and divine nature -- have been clearly seen, being understood from what has been made, so that people are without excuse.”

 These are the two pillars that point toward God.
 One is derived from “what has been made” and is built entirely on logic.
 It is a theoretical model of what God must look like based on what we know about ourselves and the universe around us.
-The other is divine revelation, which has withstood unrelenting attacks by skeptics from the onset.
+The other is divine revelation, which transcends reason but nonetheless can be understood through it.
+God's word has withstood unrelenting attacks by skeptics from the onset.
 For thousands of years it has been vindicated, time and again, by its own transforming and prophetic passages and the historical record.
 Scripture describes, in inexhaustible detail, who God is and our relationship toward Him and our fellow man.
 Both of these pillars are in perfect harmony with one another and both perfectly explain reality.
-And both can be grasped using our ability to reason.

 Unfortunately this does not settle the matter.
 Reason commands so little of our decision making that it is easy to discard the evidence before us.
 Fallen man is beset by physical and psychological limitations that constantly impede on his rational thought.
 We are hampered by illness or injury, stress and anxiety, and a finite amount of intelligence.
 Far worse than all of that is how we exercise our free will.
 When we can think clearly we usually choose not to.
 We are driven by selfishness, jealously, anger, and greed, habitually seeking to ingratiate and elevate ourselves at the expense of others.
 These powerful desires blind us to truth.
 As it is written, “This is the verdict: light has come into the world, but people loved darkness instead of light because their deeds were evil.”